 If there’s one thing that sparks the most joy for me it’s unapologetically embracing downtime for myself and my business by taking a Mindful Unplug.
-Each year, around the winter holidays, I plan 15 days to relax, reflect, and recharge.
-The beauty of this exercise is it helps me reserve my best energy for myself, and start the next year with a spirit of gratitude, clarity, and fresh energy.
+Each year, around the winter holidays, I take 15 days to relax, reflect, and recharge.
+The beauty of this exercise is it helps me reserve and preserve my best energy for myself, and start the next year with a spirit of gratitude, clarity, and fresh energy.

 You don’t have to be a business owner or live an entrepreneurial lifestyle to take a Mindful Unplug.
 You don’t even have to schedule one during the holiday season or limit yourself to only one break per year.